Alex Haydock-Wilson

 Alex Haydock-Wilson (born 28 July 1999) is a British track and field athlete.
 In 2023, he became British 400 metres champion outdoors, and in 2025 repeated the feat indoors.
-He achieved two bronze medals at the 2024 Summer Olympics, in the mixed 4 x 400 m relay and the men's 4 x 400 m relay.
+He achieved two bronze medals at the 2024 Summer Olympics, in the mixed 4 × 400 m relay and the men's 4 × 400 m relay.

 Early life

 Haydock-Wilson studied at the Windsor Boys School, before moving in to further education studying Materials Science and Engineering at the University of Loughborough.
 In 2022, he was awarded a first-class degree and started his PhD in photovoltaic technology.